gibbok/typescript-book/README.md

 ### The satisfies Operator

-The `satisfies` operator verifies if a type meets the criteria of a particular interface or condition.
-It guarantees that the type includes all the necessary properties and methods of the specified interface, thereby ensuring compatibility between variables and type definitions.
+The `satisfies`  allows you to check if a given type satisfies a specific interface or condition.
+In other words, it ensures that a type has all the required properties and methods of a specific interface.
+It is a way to ensure a variable fits into a definition of a type
 Here is an example:

 ```typescript